 Keep in mind that you are dealing with distracted users with short attention spans and the additional constraint of limited screen space, so rework your copy so you are conveying the most important information first.
 You can tighten your headline and remove multiple lines of text if you prioritize the most important message you want your audience to notice and remember.

 4. Use Strong Visuals in your Creative Banner

 Pick bold, contrasting colors, use well-composed, high quality, non-pixelated images, and easy-to-read fonts for maximal impact.
 Never use grainy or low-resolution images as this will reflect poorly on your brand.
 Select images or videos that will work with different banner formats, across devices.

 Choose from a library of 1000s of high-quality templates for your in-app banner.
 Click here.

-Customers need to look at your banner, immediately recognize your brand and high-quality product that you provide.
+Create creative banners that grab the attention of your customers, this would make it easier for them to recognize you the nest time your name or logo comes up.
 Ensure that the visuals add to the text message and vice versa.
 For instance, this static ad from GrubHub uses a high-contrast red background which is consistent with the brand palette and an arresting image of a juicy burger to make you stop scrolling and pay attention.